CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Overview

 This extension allows the user to annotate the existence of a 2D region(s) (an extent) in a given tileset JSON via a 2D array of decimal coordinate pairs.
 The first two elements of each coordinate are the longitude (easting) followed by the latitude (northing).
 The elevation / altitude may be provided as an optional third component for **each** extent coordinate pair: If one coordinate has an explicit elevation, all coordinates must also have explicit elevations.
-The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry ontop of low level geometry, defining a 2D collision boundary, or clipping excess geometry inside of a provided tileset.
+The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry on top of low level geometry, defining a 2D collision boundary, or clipping excess geometry inside of a provided tileset.

 ## Defining Extents

 An extent is a collection of longitude and latitude coordinate pairs.
-Extents are two dimensional in nature, but an optional third component can be specified for **each** extent coordinate to specify its height (in meters) above the WGS84 ellipsoid.
+Extents are two-dimensional in nature, but an optional third component can be specified for **each** extent coordinate to specify its height (in meters) above the WGS84 ellipsoid.
 The coordinate pairs should be provided in **counterclockwise** winding order.
 Multiple extents can be specified.
 Convex and concave extents are both supported.
 At least three coordinates must be provided for an extent to be valid.
-Extends may overlap each other, but self-intersecting extens are forbidden.
+Extents may overlap each other, but self-intersecting extents are forbidden.

-The extent region definitions can be directly embedded in the `tileset JSON` or located in a separate file and referred to using a `uri` reference in the corresponding `tileset JSON` file.
+The extent region definitions can be directly embedded in the tileset JSON or located in a separate file and referred to using a `uri` reference in the corresponding tileset JSON file.

 ### External extent definition